 Existing CSEF users with the 'school approver' access level can add and remove CSEF users to the 'school approver' and 'school administrator' roles at their school - without the need to complete this form.

-There are two access levels in the CSEF system:
+There are two access level roles in the CSEF system:

 School Approver - This role can endorse applications for payment, and add or remove School Administrators for their School.
 This role cannot add or copy applications.

-A user may be assigned to one (or both) of these roles, and may have access to more than one school.
+A user may request access to one (or both) of these roles, and may have access to more than one school.

 Instructions for adding user roles to the CSEF system